mowings/lxc-top/README.md

 `lxc-top` is a simple top-like program to show top lxc-containers by cpu or memory usage.
 This can be useful when tracking down excessive container resource usage.

-To install, simply download a release and copy it somehwere on your path.
-Then run
+To install, simply download a release and copy it somehwere on your path, unzip it with `gzip -d.`and run

     sudo lxc-top